compstorylab/contagiograms/README.rst

 # Contagiograms
-As part of our [StoryWrangler](https://gitlab.com/compstorylab/storywrangler) project, we present a standalone python package for contagiograms:
+As part of our [StoryWrangler](https://gitlab.com/compstorylab/storywrangler) project, we present a Python package for visualizing contagiograms.
-An instrument to approximate the daily usage of ngrams along with their popularity on Twitter.

 ## Installation